Ham Loaf

 This post may contain affiliate links.
 Read our disclosure policy.

 This ham loaf recipe is one of the best ways to use up leftover ham.
-Baste with a sweet pineapple glaze during baking for a delicious caramelized flavor.
-You may also love our easy ham recipe!
+Baste with a sweet brown sugar glaze during baking for a delicious caramelized flavor.
+This works well with our oven roasted ham recipe and is a fun twist on traditional meatloaf.

 How to Make Ham Loaf

 This ham loaf recipe is one of the best ways to use up leftover ham.
-Baste with a sweet pineapple glaze during baking for a delicious caramelized flavor.
+Baste with a sweet brown sugar glaze during baking for a delicious caramelized flavor.

 Prep Time 20 minutes